 In the first, pre-evaluation round, the Editorial office and Editorial Board assess the fulfillment of the minimum requirements for the inclusion of an article in the standard peer review process.
-The main criteria, based on which the contribution is assessed, include the thematic relevance (whether the contribution corresponds to the thematic focus of the Socio-Economic and Humanities Studies), the formal and technical requirements – compliance with the citation and other standards according to the sample article (pdf and doc) and the language level (whether the contribution does not include severe language flaws).
-The outcome of the first round of the peer review process may be:
+The main criteria, based on which the contribution is assessed, include the thematic relevance (whether the contribution corresponds to the thematic focus of the Socio-Economic and Humanities Studies), the formal and technical requirements – compliance with the citation, language level (whether the contribution does not include severe language flaws) and other standards according to the sample article (pdf and doc).
+The outcome of the first round of the peer review process may be

-- (a) the article is accepted unconditionally and move to the second round of the review procedure;
+- a) the article is accepted and moves to the second round of the review procedure;

 - c) the article is not accepted and cannot be included in the second round of the review procedure.